renovatebot/renovate/docs/usage/self-hosting.md

 You should save and test out this script manually first, and add it to cron once you've verified it.

-## Kubernetes for Gitlab, using Git over SSH
+## Kubernetes for GitLab, using Git over SSH

 This section describes how to use Git binary with SSH for Gitlab, to avoid API shortcomings.